Caregiver story - Tina and Dave

 “We have a number of special needs, so we try and keep things as automated as we possibly can really.
 Same thing, same time, every day, as much as we possibly can.
 It never works that way, but we do try to do that.”

-Despite their children being in care, Dave sees them as being just the same as any other kids.
+Despite their tamariki being in care, Dave sees them as being just the same as any other tamariki.

 “They wind each other up the same as any other kids do, and we have to deal with whatever's in front of us, the same as any other family does.”